soitun/BotBrowser/docker/cloudflare-docker/README.md

 This repository contains the Docker setup for Cloudflare compatibility testing using BotBrowser and Playwright, which runs a Python script (`main.py`) inside a Docker container that:

-1. Launches BotBrowser in headless mode — **no XDISPLAY or GPU required** — while simulating a full desktop environment.
+1. Launches BotBrowser in headless mode: **no XDISPLAY or GPU required**: while simulating a full desktop environment.
 2. Performs compatibility validation on Cloudflare's demo interface.
 3. Saves screenshots to `screenshots/` for analysis.